Brian Stableford

-Brian Michael Stableford (born 25 July 1948) is a British academic, critic and science fiction writer who has published more than 70 novels.
-His earlier books were published under the name Brian M. Stableford, but more recent ones have dropped the middle initial and appeared under the name Brian Stableford.
-He has also used the pseudonym Brian Craig for some of his very early and late works.
+Brian Michael Stableford (25 July 1948 – 24 February 2024) was a British academic, critic and science fiction writer who published a hundred novels and more than a hundred volumes of translations.
+His earlier books were published under the name Brian M. Stableford, but later ones dropped the middle initial and appeared under the name Brian Stableford.
+He also used the pseudonym Brian Craig for some of his very early and late works.
 The pseudonym derives from the first names of himself and of a school friend from the 1960s, Craig A. Mackintosh, with whom he jointly published some very early work.

 Biography

 Born in Shipley, Yorkshire, Stableford graduated with a degree in biology from the University of York in 1969 before going on to do postgraduate research in biology and later in sociology.
 In 1979 he received a PhD with a doctoral thesis on The Sociology of Science Fiction.

-Until 1988, he worked as a lecturer in sociology at the University of Reading.
-Since then he has been a full-time writer and a part-time lecturer at several universities for classes concerning subjects such as creative writing.
-He has been married twice, and has a son and a daughter by his first marriage.
+Until 1988 he worked as a lecturer in sociology at the University of Reading.
+He was later a full-time writer and a part-time lecturer at several universities for classes concerning subjects such as creative writing.
+He was married twice, and had a son and a daughter by his first wife.

+He wrote and contributed to numerous reference works, including the last print edition of the Encyclopedia of Science Fiction, wrote books and essays on the history of science fiction, and published more than 200 translations of novels of early French science fiction and fantasy.

+Brian Stableford died in Swansea, Wales, on 24 February 2024, at the age of 75.